rashmishreev/DBMS---DATA-225-Course-Project/README.md

 5. The career path of a Clinical Researcher, includes average salary, education, and experience.
 ![5](https://github.com/rashmishreev/Empowering-job-seekers-with-information-beyond-the-job-description/blob/main/Images/career_trajectory.png)
 > In the displayed result, we illustrate the career progression for individuals in Clinical Research, advising on how they can advance in their chosen field and specifying the maximum salary they can anticipate at each career stage.

+### The Complete ETL Workflow Overview

+This high-level overview outlines the steps involved in the Extract, Transform, Load (ETL) process for the given dataset.

+1. **Load Raw Data:**
+   - Use Python's PySpark module and pandas library.
+   - Load the raw CSV dataset into PySpark's RDD structure in Python.

+2. **Data Transformation and Feature Engineering:**
+   - Perform data transformations, feature engineering, and filter rows (e.g., filter out Internship jobs).
+   - Divide the dataset into multiple tables, creating 9 dimensions and 1 fact table.
+   - Store each table in separate CSV files.

+3. **AWS Integration:**
+   - Preprocess CSV files and load them into an S3 bucket, serving as a data lake on AWS using the command line interface.
+   - Use a crawler to catalog the data on AWS Glue.

+4. **Amazon Redshift Setup:**
+   - Create a cluster on Amazon Redshift and the corresponding database.
+   - Establish and test the connection to Redshift on AWS Glue.

+5. **ETL Processing:**
+   - Employ ETL jobs on AWS Glue for data type transformations, extracting month-year, quarter-year, and year from the job_date field, and removing duplicates.

+6. **Loading Data into Redshift:**
+   - Load the transformed data into Redshift from Glue using the previously created Glue job.

+7. **Repeat ETL for Other Files:**
+   - Repeat the above process for all other CSV files using multiple ETL jobs.

+8. **Data Warehousing:**
+   - Load all the tables into the Amazon Redshift Data Warehouse.

+> TLDR :face_exhaling:: This ETL workflow encompasses loading raw data with Python, transforming it into multiple tables, integrating with AWS S3 and Glue for preprocessing, setting up Amazon Redshift for data warehousing, and executing ETL processes to load and refine data, ultimately facilitating comprehensive analysis and reporting.